iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

 ```javascript!
 let tx = contractSigner.vote(i);
 ```

-where `i` is the index of the proposal you want to vote for.
+* Where `i` is the index of the proposal you want to vote for.

 ## Result
 If you followed everything above, it should look something like this: